 Pet rats, on the other hand, have learned to trust humans and are not cautious like their wild brothers.
 Pet rats will generally take food from the dish or the kitchen floor without a second's hesitation.
 This is why it's extremely important to control what foods your pet comes into contact with.

-Potato flesh (not the skin or eyes) is safe unless it's green.
-This green contains the toxin solanine, so be careful not to feed you rat any potato that is green.
+- Potato: Potato flesh (not the skin or eyes) is safe unless it's green.
+This green contains the toxin solanine, so be careful not to feed your rat any potato that is green.

 - Sugary Foods

 - Fatty Meats and Foods: Continuous excessive fat consumption can cause, at best, oily fur and at worst, diarrhea, fatty liver disease, and death.
 Excess fat also interferes with nutrient absorption, including the digestion of calcium.

 - Sticky Foods: Sticky foods, especially thick ones like peanut butter, can cause choking.
 Cut peanut butter and similar foods with a liquid and supervise eating.

 - Fluorinated and/or Chlorinated Water: Fluorine can cause brain damage in rats, and chlorine is also toxic.
 Only use filtered tap water or non-fluorinated bottled water unless unfiltered tap is all that is available.